Table of Contents

 How to Choose a Certificate Program

 Online certification programs work best for working professionals who don’t live near the schools they’re considering.
-They're also great for students who don’t have the time or the bandwidth to commit to making it to a physical classroom.
+They're also great for students who don’t have the time or the bandwidth to commit to the requirement of making it to a physical classroom.

-That said, it's hard to stay motivated.
-Online classes are best for people with a strong sense of willpower who can meet deadlines—essentially this is a person who excels working from home.
+That said, it's sometimes hard to stay motivated.
+Online classes are best for people with a strong sense of willpower who can meet deadlines - essentially this is a person who excels at working from home, using a computer consistently, and communicating through e-mail.

 Digital courses are broadening the educational possibilities for many prospective students.
 But, if you are able to sign up for classes that take place in person, it may well be worth your while.
-Post-bac programs are filled with a diverse range of professionals—people with established careers, as well as those just starting out.
+Post-baccalaureates are filled with a lot of diversity in terms of the professionals attending as students to learn; people with established careers, as well as those just starting out.

 It may be an excellent networking opportunity for you or a chance to study with people working out the same problems.
-Plus, on-campus instruction means greater access to your professor and in-depth Q&A sessions.
+Plus, on-campus instruction means greater access to your professor and in-depth Q&A sessions, which is great if more hands-on learning is a requirement for you.

 This option is the best of both worlds.
 Hybrid courses split the credit hours between online learning and in-person lectures.
 A hybrid class may meet once every couple of weeks instead of weekly.
-You may have homework assignments and projects to be turned in digitally.
+You'll likely have homework assignments and projects to be turned in digitally.

 What’s your budget?

-Another factor in choosing the right school for your degree program is money.
+Another factor in choosing the right school to earn your degree is money.

 Both types of programs last for between one and three years.
 And during that time, you'll take between 20 and 50 credit hours.
-If your motivation is taking the CPA exam, you do need to make sure your program provides enough credit hours to get you to that 150 threshold.
+If your motivation is taking the exam, you do need to make sure you can earn enough credit hours to get you to that 150 threshold.
 Otherwise, you may need to seek out a few extra electives.

 Is a Post-Baccalaureate Degree in Accounting Right for You?

 In the end, going back to school isn't a decision you can take lightly.
-A post-bac certificate is one of the most affordable ways to increase your earning potential.
-And, many of these programs--online or not--are designed with the working professional in mind.
+A post-bac certificate is one of the most affordable ways to increase your earning potential, and many of these, online or not, are designed with the working professional in mind.

-Our recommendation is to weigh both cost and curriculum.
-Again, if the goal of the certificate is to help you ace the CPA exam, a structured program is going to be your best option.
+Our recommendation is to weigh both cost and curriculum and search for the one that will work best for your goals.
+Again, if the goal of the certificate is to help you ace the CPA exam, a structured schedule is going to be your best option.